kristianmandrup/ember-big_project/README.md

 ```

-## models.js
+## Index files

-Index files such as 'models.js' are useful in order to quickly change the load order of files or add/remove files to be included in the app ;)
+Use index files such as `models.js` to quickly change the load order of files or add/remove files to be included in the app ;)

 You will likley have specific mixins for models, that should be loaded before the models they are mixed into - the reason for this pattern.

 You can then make custom extensions to your models, after they have applied whatever mixins they need or directly extend built-in Ember classes ;)

+Example:

 ```javascript
 # models.js